The Petit Lenormand deck is available now. Limited stock

 The messenger of the trial, the one who puts words to what weighs, without being able to erase it.

 This archetype embodies the function of a voice for pain.
-They receive, transmit, reformulate, accompany what hurts, but cannot always change the external reality.
-Their role is precious when they know how to listen, soothe, clarify.
+They receive, transmit, reformulate, and accompany what hurts, but cannot always change the external reality.
+Their role is precious when they know how to listen, soothe, and clarify.
 It becomes more difficult when they dramatize, repeat, or amplify.
 Birds offer them the word, Cross reminds them of the gravity of what they touch, the essence of Birds encourages them to choose words that relieve, while Heart in hidden invites them to remain connected to compassion, not mere curiosity or the need to comment.

 Shadow work